react-native-google-signin/docs/docs/setting-up/expo.md

 # Expo setup

-### Prepare your Expo project
+## Prepare your Expo project

 :::info

 With Expo SDK 50, minimum iOS version was bumped to 13.4.
-If unsure, please consult release notes to determine the right version of this package to install.
+In case you get an error during pod install step, please consult release notes to determine the right version of this package to install.

 :::